Semiparametric Gaussian copula models: Geometry and efficient rank-based estimation: An efficient rank-based estimator

 \end{theorem}

-\begin{proof}[Outline of the proof] We give a detailed proof in Appendix~\ref{app:proof_efficiency} and restrict ourselves here to a short outline.
-First we show that it suffices to prove the theorem for uniform marginals.
-Let $\vc{U}_i$, $i \in \mathbb{N}$, be i.i.d.\ random vectors with law $\prs_\theta$ under $\pr_\theta$.
-Following the lines of the proof of the efficiency of \emph{parametric} one-step estimators \citep[][Theorem~2.5.2]{bkrw:93}, we show that~\eqref{eqn:efficiency} holds if \begin{enumerate}[(P1)] \item for any sequence $\theta_n=\theta+ h_n/\sqrt{n}$, with $h_n \in \reals^k$ bounded, we have
+\begin{pf*}{Outline of the proof} We give a detailed proof in Appendix B in the supplement and present here a short outline.
+First, we show that it suffices to prove the theorem for uniform marginals.
+Let $\mathbf{U}_i$, $i \in\mathbb{N}$, be i.i.d. random vectors with law $\prs_\theta$ under $\pr_\theta$.
+Following the lines of the proof of the efficiency of \emph{parametric} one-step estimators [\citet {bkrw:93}, Theorem~2.5.2], we show that \eqref{eqn:efficiency} holds if: \begin{longlist}[(P1)] \item[(P1)] for any sequence $\theta_n=\theta+ h_n/\sqrt{n}$, with $h_n \in \reals ^k$ bounded, we have